Dartmoor Zoo will open its gates to the general public on Wednesday 8th July for the first time since closing three months ago.

 Tax claimed by the charity:

-- The charity will reclaim 25p of tax from HMRC on every £1 you give.
+- The charity will reclaim 25p of tax from HMRC on every £1 you paid, if you include a voluntary donation of at least 10%.

 - If you pay income tax at the higher rate, you must include all your Gift Aid donations on your Self Assessment tax return if you want to receive the additional tax relief due to you.